PROFESSIONAL lEARNING SERIES

 Across the country, leaders are rethinking how career pathways and advising systems can better support learners in navigating education and employment.

-This session explores insights from the Commission on Purposeful Pathways Report: A Launchpad for Life - A Vision for Purposeful Pathways for all Students, highlighting emerging recommendations for strengthening career navigation systems.
+This session explores key insights from the Commission on Purposeful Pathways Report: A Launchpad for Life - A Vision for Purposeful Pathways for all Students, a national report that draws on lessons from right here in Colorado, highlighting emerging recommendations for strengthening career navigation systems.
 Participants will discuss how these ideas align with Colorado’s ongoing efforts to improve advising, expand career pathways, and support economic mobility.

 Dr. John Garcia III